Passion for protection: Frizzell starts firearms training courses

 After receiving his firearms instructor’s certificate last year, Frizzell said “many people started asking me if I could teach concealed carry.”

-He eventually contacted the Department of Criminal Justice Training through the Kentucky Justice & Public Safety Cabinet, which offered Frizzell a trainer course to help train other people to become instructors and applicants.
+He eventually contacted the Department of Criminal Justice Training through the Kentucky Justice & Public Safety Cabinet, which offered Frizzell a trainer course to help other people become instructors and applicants.

-“I’ve always had a passion for it.
-Becoming a firearms instructor through the DOCJT is something I’ve always wanted to do,” Frizzell said, “and when we didn’t have a firearms instructor here (in the sheriff’s office) due to retirement of one of the officers that was here, I saw that opportunity to go and to get that done.”
+“I’ve always had a passion for it; becoming a firearms instructor through the DOCJT is something I’ve always wanted to do,” Frizzell said, “When we didn’t have a firearms instructor here (in the sheriff’s office) due to retirement of one of the officers that was here, I saw that opportunity to go and to get that done.”

 The CCDW class will be in accordance with the curriculum set by the state, Frizzell said, while other courses he will offer — beginner, advanced and tactical training — will be based on his own experiences and things he would like to teach others.